stackitcloud/rag-template/admin-backend/README.md

 The main job of the admin-backend is file handling.
 Upload and deletion of files should be triggered here.

-The following endpoints are provided by the _admin-backend_:
+The following endpoints are provided by the *admin-backend*:
 - `/delete_document/{id}`: Deletes the file from storage and vector database.
 The `id` can be retrieved from the `/all_documents` endpoint.
 - `/document_reference/{id}`: Returns the document.
--   `/all_documents`: Return the id of all available documents currently stored.
-Files will be available in this list immediately after the upload, however they might still be processed and are not yet available in the chat.
+- `/all_documents`: Return the id and status of all available documents currently stored.
 - `/upload_documents`: Endpoint to upload PDF files.

 # Requirements